viljami/arduino-starter-kit-rs/chapter-4-color-mixing-lamp/README.md

 Rust project for the _Arduino Uno_.

+I needed to place the phototransistors more apart than in the chapter blueprint.
+This created the space to be able to use the color filters.

+Normally I don't like leaving commented out code in the repo... maybe the path of my stumble to get the exercise working is better documented with that particular commented out println.

 ## Build Instructions

 1. Install prerequisites as described in the [`avr-hal` README] (`avr-gcc`, `avr-libc`, `avrdude`, [`ravedude`]).